Privacy Policy

 • Contract (Article 6(1)(b)): Processing necessary to provide the service to registered presenters — account management, event delivery, and subscription billing.

-• Legitimate interest (Article 6(1)(f)): Anonymous analytics to improve the platform, and security measures to prevent abuse.
+• Legitimate interest (Article 6(1)(f)): Anonymous analytics to improve the platform, server-side conversion measurement using hashed email to evaluate advertising effectiveness, and security measures to prevent abuse.
 We balance these interests against your rights and freedoms.

 • Legal obligation (Article 6(1)(c)): Retaining financial records as required by Irish tax law.